 Meals: $0 – Not Included

-Note: During Conservation Goose Season we do not have a full time staff at the lodge.
-So you will be responsible for your own food, drink, cooking & cleaning.
+During Conservation Goose Season we do not have a full time staff at the lodge.
+You will be responsible for your own food, drink, cooking & cleaning.
 This is a fully furnished lodge.
-All your linens, pillows, pots, pans, plates, bowls, utensils are there for you to use.
+All your linens, pillows, pots, pans, plates, bowls, utensils are provided.
 There is a $500 refundable security/damage deposit required.
-Assuming you leave the lodge in good order, no damage or items from the lodge missing, you will receive a full refund of your security deposit.
+Assuming you leave the lodge in good order, no damage or missing items from the lodge, you will receive a full refund of your security deposit.